matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

   1. Compress the data's memory footprint: change ints to chars, to bools, etc...
   1. Chunk the data: process books one page at a time.
   1. Index the data: Build an easy way to determine what subset to load.
 The simplest way is to build a well-named file-structure.
+1. "Performance is everyones responsibility and it needs to be part of the process along the way.
+And that leads to item 3, you need to take performance regressions seriously.
+If performance unexpectedly drops, it should be a top priority to investigate and fix.
+And to catch performance regressions you should have systems in place detecting it, such as auto tests with daily graphs over performance.
+But engineers on the team should also profile often enough to have a good idea in their head of the overall performance characteristics of their game or application as a whole, and of their particular systems in particular, so that whenever it looks different from the usual they know that either something broke or theres a team member that needs an extra pat on their back for the awesome performance work." - [Humus](http://www.humus.name/index.php?page=News&ID=383).
+1. "Elegance is what happens when we find a way to express what we mean with the units of meaning that our tools provide." - [Eevee](https://eev.ee/blog/2016/04/21/elegance/)
+1. "Tool design is important!
+Its why I pick on programming languages.
+If the fundamental pieces at your disposal are awkwardly-shaped, youll have a much harder time expressing what you actually intended." - Eevee, [talking about jank in zdoom's API](https://eev.ee/blog/2016/04/21/elegance/#zdoom-and-pickactor)

 # General Language Stuff